nodejs/build/doc/meetings/build-wg-meeting-2018-2018-07-31.md

 ### nodejs/build

 * policy: no use of PR code in live jobs [#1378](https://github.com/nodejs/build/issues/1378)
   * Discussed in last meeting.
-Want to balance reliability of infa versus getting things done.
+Want to balance reliability of infra versus getting things done.
   * Want to formalize how we make changes to public CI.
   * Conclusion is that we should start discussion
   * Rod, we should just agree that we should adopt policy